-Co-manager since 2010, Richard Colwell has now taken full control following Leigh Harr continues to place emphasis on generating a total return from a concentrated portfolio of portfolio is constructed from the managers' best ideas, consisting of 25-30 UK stocks. economic investment themes and position the portfolio accordingly.
-This may lead to a c sectors.
-This unconstrained approach provides the flexibility that allows Richard to take ideas.
+Co-manager since 2010, Richard Colwell has now taken full control following Leigh Harrison's retirement.
+He continues to place emphasis on generating a total return from a concentrated portfolio of UK equities.
+The portfolio is constructed from the managers' best ideas, consisting of 25-30 UK stocks.
+The team identify economic investment themes and position the portfolio accordingly.
+This may lead to a greater focus on certain sectors.
+This unconstrained approach provides the flexibility that allows Richard to take active positions in his best ideas.
 Income is paid in January and July.